carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 - Arrange meeting room logistics.
 - Send calendar invites.
 - Send meeting reminders.
-- Prepare meeting minutes and post to the appropriate CAC repository.
+- Prepare meeting minutes and post them to the appropriate CAC repository.
 - Fulfill all other responsibilities of a CAC member.

 ### Other members

-- Notify Chair of potential agenda items as they arise.
+- Notify the Chair of potential agenda items as they arise.
-- Review agenda and other relevant documents sent by Chair prior to meeting.
+- Review the agenda and other relevant documents sent by the Chair before the meeting.
-- Attend and actively participate in regular meetings by being attentive, sharing knowledge, expertise, ideas, and information.
+- Attend and actively participate in regular meetings by being attentive, and sharing knowledge, expertise, ideas, and information.
 - Participate in asynchronous voting through GitHub as needed.
-- Work with community members and Maintainers to implement voted upon changes as needed.
+- Work with community members and Maintainers to implement voted-upon changes as needed.
 - (Optional) Be involved in discussions on GitHub with Maintainers and community members when CAC is mentioned.

 ## Onboarding

 - CAC recruitment takes place annually, based on term limits and turnover within committees.
 - Rounds of recruitment will be announced on {{'[The Carpentries blog]({}/blog)'.format(carpentries_website)}}.
-- Volunteers will be asked to apply for the role by filling in a short webform describing their expertise and motivation for joining a committee.
+- Volunteers will be asked to apply for the role by filling in a short web form describing their expertise and motivation for joining a committee.
 - Templates and workflows for CAC recruitment and onboarding are maintained in the [Core Team wiki (internal access only)](https://github.com/carpentries/core-team-wiki/tree/main/curriculum).
-- Onboarding aims to provide new Curriculum Advisors with context for the role and how CACs fit into The Carpentries model for curriculum development and maintenance, and what they can expect as they prepare to join their first committee meeting.
+- Onboarding aims to provide new Curriculum Advisors with context for the role how CACs fit into The Carpentries model for curriculum development and maintenance, and what they can expect as they prepare to join their first committee meeting.
 - Onboarding for Curriculum Advisors takes place in two parts:
    1. A general onboarding for all Curriculum Advisors
    2. An additional onboarding for the committee officers (*Roles and responsibilities*)